rockkytb/SoftEngII-P08-SPG/README.md

 #### POST /api/booking

-Create a new booking with state = PENDING
+Create a new booking with state = BOOKED

 Receive a JSON object